-Pairing notes: Roasted butternut squash compliments the very Fall-like aromas in the Mariah Pinot and the richness of the soup highlights the finish on the Pinot.
+Pairing notes: Roasted butternut squash compliments the very Fall-like aromas in the both the Mariah and Perli Vineyard Pinots and the richness of the soup highlights the finish on the Pinot.

 Serena's tip: Decrease the amount of salt and taste the soup and salt it to your taste buds.

 Recipe: Becca's Butternut Bisque, Chowgirls Killer Party Food, copyright 2016

 Preheat oven to 350ºF and line a baking sheet wtih parchment paper.

 In a large bowl, drizzle squash pieces with olive oil and toss to coat.